 One such gift is that my soul was entrusted to two good parents, one a mother who loves books and who read consistently to her children as we were growing up.
 Just as weekly attendance at church and Sunday school was part of what it meant to belong to my family, so too was my mother reading to each of us, my two older brothers and me, every night at bedtime.
 These rituals were part of our lives well past the age when most of my friends were no longer tucked into bed, or read to, or made to go to church by their parents.
 Even into my brothers’ teen years our mother made the rounds to each separate bedroom, reading a section nightly from books of our choosing.

-Although every child raised on books grows up to be a voracious reader, the early inculcation of the habit increases the chances.
+Although not every child raised on books grows up to be a voracious reader, the early inculcation of the habit increases the chances.
 Likewise, although being raised by God-loving parents is no guarantee that one will love God oneself, it certainly helps.
 I did love God, even if it didn’t always show, but for much of my life, I loved books more than God, never discovering for a long, long time that a God who spoke the world into existence with words is, in fact, the source of meaning of all words.
 I thought my love of books was taking me away from God, but as it turns out, books were the backwoods path back to God, bramble-filled and broken, yes, but full of truth and wonder.

 Books and the reading of books fill the memories of my early childhood as much as anything else.
 My childhood rituals of reading encompassed a complicated set of ceremonies, rules, and traditions not unlike those of the church.
 Church stifled me.
 But books made my world feel bigger and made me feel freer.
 Some of these books took me to places most people would say a young girl shouldn’t go, but my parents never restricted my reading, unlike many parents today who seem to spend a lot of time fretting over what to allow their kids to read or not to read.